greg-nagy/zaino/CONTRIBUTING.md

 Contributions must be [GitHub pull requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).
 New contributors should make PRs _from a personal fork_ of the project, _to this repo, zingolabs/zaino_.
 Generally pull requests will be against `dev`, the development branch.

-Please also see our [Software Philosophy](#software-philosophy), and understand you are contribuing to a project with these principles at work.
+Finally, see our [Software Philosophy](#software-philosophy), and understand you are contribuing to a project with these principles at work.

 ## Bug Reports and Feature Requests